-This purple plum torte is one of those recipes you see floating around the internet from time to time and always wonder if it really can be as good as its made out to be.
+Marrion Burro’s famous purple plum torte is one of those recipes you see floating around the internet from time to time and always wonder if it really can be as good as it’s made out to be.
 I mean it’s a basic cake batter plus plums.
-Anyway, its been at the
+Anyway, it’s been at the

-Despite this, its absolutely sensational and I can immediately see why it became so famous and probably regarded as the bestever plum torte ever made.
-You can read the back story of the origins of the recipe where I first potted it on the fabulous Smitten Kitchen.
+Despite this, it’s absolutely sensational and I can immediately see why it became so famous and probably regarded as the best plum torte ever made.
+You can read the back story of the origins of the recipe where I first spotted it on the fabulous Smitten Kitchen.

-- 1 cup (200 gms) granulated sugar plus 1 to 2 tablespoon (depending on sweetness of plums)
+- 3/4 cup / 150gms granulated sugar plus 1 to 2 tablespoons for the topping depending on the sweetness of plums

 - 2 large free-range eggs

-- 12 small Italian prune plums (or other small plums), halved and pitted
+- 12 small Italian prune plums or other small ripe plums, halved and pitted

-Sift the flour, baking powder and salt in a bowl.
+- Sift the flour, baking powder, and salt into a bowl.

-Using an electric mixer, cream the butter butter and 1 cup of sugar together until light and fluffy.
+- Using an electric mixer, cream the butter and 3/4 cup of sugar together until light and fluffy.
 Add the eggs, one at a time making sure each is well incorporated before adding the next.
-Add the dry ingredients and mix briefly unti just combined.
+Add the dry ingredients and mix briefly until just combined.

-Bake until the cake is golden and a sharp knife inserted into a center part of the cake comes out clean, about 45 to 50 minutes.
-If your cake is over browning, loosely cover with foil from about ¾ of the way through the baking time.
+- Bake until the cake is golden and a sharp knife inserted into the center part of the cake comes out clean, about 45 to 50 minutes.
+If your cake is over-browning, loosely cover it with foil from about ¾ of the way through the baking time.
 Cool on rack.

-Once cool, leave at room temperature over night before taking it out of the tin.
+- Once cool, leave it at room temperature overnight before taking it out of the tin.
 You could serve this with whipped cream dolloped on top or with a light sifting of icing sugar.